Google Translate Button

 • Recognize that disqualifying one’s self from leadership does not mean that:

-• They are unforgiven by Christ.
+• He is unforgiven by Christ.

-• They are permanently disqualified from leadership.
+• He is permanently disqualified from leadership.

-• Their family has done something wrong.
+• His family has done something wrong.

 • The church has done something wrong.

-• They are irredeemable.
+• He is irredeemable.

 • Reflection: